chuckvstrust/chuckvstrust.github.io/_posts/2025-07-29-the-urgency-trap.md

 - A real problem can wait at least five seconds (or longer).

 So, Stop.
 Breathe.
 Then decide.
-That might mean deleting the email.
-Or texting your boss to double-check.
+That might mean deleting the email or texting your boss to double-check.
-Either way.
-You control the next move.
+Either way, you control the next move.

 Next time, we’ll explore a different trick attackers love: how familiarity fools your brain into trusting the wrong things, and how T for Think helps you snap you out of it.